Landon Emenalo

-Landon Cruz Buzi Emenalo (born 18 January 2008) is a professional footballer who plays as a midfielder for Chelsea.
-Born in the United States, he has represented England and the United States at youth level.
+Landon Cruz Buzi Emenalo (born 18 January 2008) is a professional footballer who plays as a midfielder for Scottish Premiership club Celtic, on loan from Premier League side Chelsea.
+Born in the United States, he represents England at youth level.
+He has previously played for the United States U-17 team.

 Early life

 Emenalo was born on 18 January 2008.
-Born in Arizona, United States, he is the son of former Nigeria international and Chelsea technical director Michael Emenalo and an American mother, and moved to England at a young age.
+Born in Arizona, United States, he is the son of former Nigeria international and former Chelsea technical director Michael Emenalo and an American mother.
+He moved to England at a young age.

 Club career

 As a youth player, Emenalo joined the youth academy of English Premier League side Chelsea.
 In 2017, he joined the youth academy of French Ligue 1 side Monaco.
 Subsequently, he returned to the youth academy of English Premier League side Chelsea in 2019.
 English newspaper wrote in 2025 that he was "a key fixture in the [club's] Under-18s side".

 On 17 April 2025, Emenalo received his first call-up to the first-team, being an unused substitute during Chelsea's Europa Conference League quarter-final match against Ekstraklasa side Legia Warszawa.

+On 2 September 2026, Emenalo joined Scottish Premiership side Celtic on loan until the end of the season.

 International career

 In December 2023, Emenalo scored a goal for England under-16 against Republic of Ireland.
 He was a member of the England U17 squad at the 2025 UEFA European Under-17 Championship and made an appearance in their opening game against Belgium.
 Later that year Emenalo was initially selected for the 2025 FIFA U-17 World Cup however he withdrew before the tournament due to injury.

-On 3 September 2025, Emenalo made his England U18 debut during a 3-1 win over Uzbekistan.
+On 3 September 2025, Emenalo made his England U18 debut during a 3–1 win over Uzbekistan.